nervosnetwork/rfcs/README.md

 ### 1. Discuss Your Idea with Community

-Before submiting a RFC pull request, you should proposal the idea or document to [Nervos Network RFCs Group] or [Nervos Network RFCs Mailing List].
+Before submiting a RFC pull request, you should proposal the idea or document to [Nervos Network RFCs Chatroom](https://t.me/nervos_rfcs) or [Nervos Network RFCs Mailing List](#).

 ### 2. Propose Your RFC